-^{6.} J Daniel, V Naidoo and S Naidu, 'The South Africans have Arrived: Post-Apartheid Corporate Expansion into Africa,' in J Daniel, A Habib and R Southall (Eds), State of the Nation: South Africa 2003-04, Pretoria, HSRC, 2003.
+^{6.} J Daniel, V Naidoo and S Naidu, 'The South Africans have arrived: Post-Apartheid corporate expansion into Africa,' in J Daniel, A Habib and R Southall (Eds), State of the Nation: South Africa 2003-04, Pretoria, HSRC, 2003.

 As for Washington's ongoing coercive role in this continent, the Pentagon's Africa Command has prepared for an increasing presence across the Sahel (e.g. Mali at the time of writing) out to the Horn of Africa (the US has a substantial base in Djibouti), in order to attack Al-Qaeda affiliates and assure future oil flows from Africa.
 Since taking office in 2009, Barack Obama maintained tight alliances with tyrannical African elites, contradicting his own talk-left pro-democracy rhetoric within a well-received 2009 speech in Ghana.
-According to Sherwood Ross, one reason is that amongst 28 countries 'that held prisoners in behalf of the US based on published data', are a dozen from Africa: Algeria, Djibouti, Egypt, Ethiopia, Gambia, Kenya, Libya, Mauritania, Morocco, Somalia, South Africa and Zambia.7 In Gambia, for example, President Yahya Jammeh's acquiescence to the Central Intelligence Agency's need for a rendition site for US torture victims may explain Obama's blind eye towards his dictatorship.
-Likewise, the US role in Egypt - another renditiontorture hotspot - in propping up the Mubarak regime until the final days spoke volumes about the persistence of strong-man geopolitics, trumping the 'strong institutions' that Obama had promised.8
+According to Sherwood Ross, one reason is that amongst 28 countries 'that held prisoners in behalf of the US based on published data', are a dozen from Africa: Algeria, Djibouti, Egypt, Ethiopia, Gambia, Kenya, Libya, Mauritania, Morocco, Somalia, South Africa and Zambia.7 In Gambia, for example, President Yahya Jammeh's acquiescence to the CIA's need for a rendition site for US torture victims may explain Obama's blind eye towards his dictatorship.
+Likewise, the US role in Egypt - another rendition-torture hotspot - in propping up the Mubarak regime until the final days spoke volumes about the persistence of strong-man geopolitics, trumping the 'strong institutions' that Obama had promised.8

-With fewer direct military conflicts in Africa but more subtle forms of imperial control, and with 'Africa Rising' rhetoric abundant since the early 2000's commodity price boom, the continent and specifically the Southern African region appear as attractive sites for investment, in no small measure because of South Africa's 'gateway' function, with Johannesburg as a regional branch-plant base for a variety of multinational corporations.
+With fewer direct military conflicts in Africa but more subtle forms of imperial control, and with 'Africa Rising' rhetoric abundant since the early 2000's commodity price boom, the continent and specifically the Southern African region appear as attractive sites for investment, in no small measure because of South Africa's 'gateway' function, with Iohannesburg as a regional branch-plant base for a variety of multinational corporations.
 Once known mainly because of Nelson Mandela and high crime rates, post-apartheid South Africa has been in the spotlight recently thanks to two high-profile hosting responsibilities - the mid-2010 World Cup and late-2011 United Nations Climate Summit - as well as the Marikana massacre and, too, the country's unending political hijinks, including prolific corruption.
 Internecine conflict within the ruling African National Congress (ANC) has been in the news the past five years because, in a peaceful palace coup, its leader Thabo Mbeki - best known for an earlier episode of AIDS denialism that left hundreds of thousands dead for lack of medicine9 - was fired first as party president in late 2007 and then as the country's leader in September 2008 (eight months before his term was to end).
 He was replaced initially by ANC secretary-general Kgalema Motlanthe and then in May 2009 by Mbeki's former deputy president, Jacob Zuma, who had been fired by Mbeki in 2005 for presumed corruption (by a French firm) in the course of a still-festering \$5 billion arms deal.
 Zuma could take the presidency in 2009 because the previous month, 84 counts of racketeering and fraud against him were simply dropped by a conspicuously generous state prosecutor.
-Zuma was also notorious for his 2006 rape case - he won with a he-said, she-said defense - in which Zulu ethnicism, open misogyny and boorish patriarchy featured http://www.globalresearch.ca/index.php?context=va&aid=18419 http://blackagendareport.com/content/who-will-get-%E2%80%9Cwhacked%E2%80%9D-next-africa 9.
-Amy Roeder, 'The human cost of South Africa's misguided AIDS policies,' Harvard Public Health, Spring 2009, http://www.hsph.harvard.edu/news/magazine/spring-2009/spr09aids.html.

-8. Patrick Bond, 'Who will get "whacked" next in Africa?", Black Agenda Report, 16 October 2012, prominently.10 Zuma's main opposition in subsequent years was the ANC Youth League leader Julius Malema - a young tycoon thanks to provincial patronage systems11 - who achieved notoriety in vociferously criticising the slow pace of racial transformation and persistence of class injustice, and who was expelled from the ANC as a result.
+Zuma was also notorious for his 2006 rape case - he won with a he-said, she-said defense - in which Zulu ethnicism, open misogyny and boorish patriarchy featured prominently.10 Zuma's main opposition in subsequent years was the ANC Youth League leader Julius Malema - a young tycoon thanks to provincial patronage systems11 - who achieved notoriety in vociferously criticising the slow pace of racial transformation and persistence of class injustice, and who was expelled from the ANC as a result.